 “I love that my kitchen is not like everyone else’s.
 I got to pick out the wood on my hood and watch it being built and was able to choose what pieces of wood went where on it.
-It’s totally unique.”
+It’s totally unique,” said Meghan.

-Electrical outlets were planned for the inside of utility cabinets, so devices could charge in hidden locations.
+Electrical outlets were planned for the inside of utility cabinets, so devices charge out of sight.
 Adding a countertop above the washer and dryer provided a folding area and a special space for clothes to hang.

-“The end result in the kitchen and the laundry/mud room was an updated light and bright space, with a smarter work flow that better meets the needs of this family,” Michelle said.
+The end result of this kitchen and laundry/mudroom remodel was an updated light and bright space, with a smarter work flow that better meets the needs of this family.

 “I would totally recommend Advance Design Studio,” Meghan said.
 “Sometimes I sit and just look at my kitchen and laundry room and think ‘Wow, I can’t believe I get to live here!’
 It’s an understatement to say we love our new space.”